thunderbiscuit/devkit-wallet/docs/simple-wallet.md

 task-sw6        recover wallet
 ```

-# [Task 1](https://github.com/thunderbiscuit/bitcoindevkit-android-sample-app/tree/task-sw1): Add Wallet and Repository objects
+# [Task 1](https://github.com/thunderbiscuit/devkit-wallet/tree/task-sw1): Add Wallet and Repository objects
 This is where things get interesting on the bitcoin side of things.
 This task introduces 2 new objects: the `Wallet` object and the `Repository` object.

 Both are initialized on startup by the `SobiWalletApplication` class, with some properties they need to function (wallet path and shared preferences respectively).

 ## Wallet object
 The `Wallet` class is our window to the bitcoindevkit.
 It's the only class that interacts with the bitcoindevkit direclty and you'll find in there most of the API.
-Methods like `createWallet()`, `loadExistingWallet()`, and `recoverWal`let()` allow you to generate/recover wallets on startup, and methods like `sync()`, `getNewAddress()`, and `getBalance()` provide the necessary interactions one would expect from a bitcoin library.
+Methods like `createWallet()`, `loadExistingWallet()`, and `recoverWallet()` allow you to generate/recover wallets on startup, and methods like `sync()`, `getNewAddress()`, and `getBalance()` provide the necessary interactions one would expect from a bitcoin library.

 Note that because the bitcoindevkit is a native library (it is not written in Kotlin/Java and is provided as binaries to the OS), the library get "loaded" on initialization through the `init` block:
 ```kotlin